[vc_row row_type=”row” use_row_as_full_screen_section=”no” type=”full_width” text_align=”left” background_animation=”none”][vc_column][vc_column_text]

 Use a Quality Control Specification Sheet.
 It should include the following:

-Final quality control –Packing & assortmens, Fabric defects, Workmanship defects, General defects, Measurement deviations
+- Final quality control –Packing & assortments, Fabric defects, Workmanship defects, General defects, Measurement deviations

 It is your responsibility to check the manufacturer’s work, while the goods are still in the factory, and specifically before the entire bulk production is made.
 It’s ideal to be present in the factory before they start sewing the full production run to make sure everything is as intended and if there are any problems they can be corrected at once.
-Include your quality requirements in your terms of agreement.
+Include your quality requirements in your Terms of Agreement (ToA templates are available in the Members’ Club).